Quasiprobability Thermodynamic Uncertainty Relation

 where $S(t)\coloneq -\tr(\rho(t)\ln\rho(t))$ is the von Neumann entropy.
 Hereafter, we set the Boltzmann constant $k_\mathrm{B}$ to one for simplicity.

 \textit{Main result}.--- The following inequality is our main result:

 for any state $\rho(t)$ and observable $X$.
 The numerator is the dissipative part of the time derivative of $\langle X\rangle_t$, so it quantifies the changing rate of $X$ due to the dissipative dynamics.
 On the other hand, the denominator, the short-time fluctuation, represents the dynamical fluctuation of $X$ as evaluated by the TMH quasiprobability.
 Thus, the inequality represents the universal trade-off between dissipation and fluctuations, i.e., the TUR~\cite{barato2015thermodynamic,horowitz2020thermodynamic}.
-Specifically, it generalizes the so-called short-time TURs in classical systems~\cite{dechant2018current,otsubo2020estimating}, which have been utilized in estimating the EPR in classical systems~\cite{seifert2019stochastic,li2019quantifying,otsubo2020estimating,manikandan2020inferring,dechant2021improving}.
-This connection will be clear if we assume that $\rho$ commutes with $X$; then, the numerator and denominator read $J_X^\mathrm{d}(t)=d_t\langle X\rangle_t$ and $m_X(t)=\sum_{x,y}(x-y)^2R_{yx}p(x,t)$, which appear in the short-time TUR presented in Ref.~\cite{otsubo2020estimating}.
-The TUR indicates that increasing the short-time fluctuation can lead to the reduction of the lower bound of dissipation.
-As will be discussed in detail later, the quasiprobabilistic perspective has the practical advantage of clarifying physical requirements for such an increase in $m_X$.
+Specifically, it generalizes the so-called short-time TUR in classical systems~\cite{otsubo2020estimating} (also known as the entropic bound~\cite{dechant2018current,kwon2024unified}), which have been utilized in estimating the EPR~\cite{seifert2019stochastic,li2019quantifying,otsubo2020estimating,manikandan2020inferring,dechant2021improving} and deriving the power-efficiency trade-off~\cite{shiraishi2016universal,kwon2024unified}.
+This connection will become clear if we assume that $\rho$ commutes with $X$; then, the numerator and denominator read $J_X^\mathrm{d}(t)=d_t\langle X\rangle_t$ and $m_X(t)=\sum_{x,y}(x-y)^2R_{yx}p(x,t)$, which appear in the short-time TUR presented in Ref.~\cite{otsubo2020estimating}.
+As discussed in Ref.~\cite{kwon2024unified}, the classical short-time TUR (entropic bound) holds without modification when the system is under a time-dependent protocol or has odd variables~\footnote{Note that Ref.~\cite{kwon2024unified} presents the bound in the time-integrated form, but it is equivalent to the instantaneous form.}, unlike the finite-time versions~\cite{koyuk2020thermodynamic,lee2021universal}; our TUR also applies to time-dependent systems, and we expect that it holds even if the system's dynamics is not time-reversal symmetric.

 Let us prove Eq.~\eqref{eq:qtur}.
 We employ the following inequality derived by one of the present authors in Ref.~\cite{yoshimura2025force}:

 where $\diff_X(\rho)=\frac{1}{2}\tr(\rho(\diss^\dagger (X^2)-\{\diss^\dagger (X),X\}))$ is called the quantum diffusivity (the derivation is reviewed in Supplemental Material~\cite{smArxiv}).
 It is easy to see $\tr(X\diss(\rho(t)))=J_X^\mathrm{d}(t)$.
 The nontrivial point is that we can also associate the denominator $\diff_X(\rho(t))$ with $m_X(t)$.
 First, by expanding the definition, we find